Proposed tax changes estimated to yield $1.5 million a year in Amherst County

-The county’s board of supervisors during a July 7 meeting voted to authorize a public hearing in the near future for those measures and a few other tax changes officials are describing as business friendly.
+The county’s board of supervisors recently voted to authorize a public hearing in the near future for those measures and a few other tax changes officials are describing as business friendly.

 Some of the proposed tax changes, if approved, would go into effect in January and next July.